 flat: true option and compare the output with the previous execution.

-Channel.fromSRA method makes it possible to query the NCBI SRA archive and returns a channel emitting the FASTQ files matching the specified selection criteria.
+Channel.fromSRA channel factory makes it possible to query the NCBI SRA archive and returns a channel emitting the FASTQ files matching the specified selection criteria.

 The query can be project ID(s) or accession number(s) supported by the NCBI ESearch API.